jueyao/skincare/README.md

 ## Web Scraping

----
-webscrape.py scrapes the Skincarisma website for ingredients lists, reviews, and other data about skincare products using the Beautiful Soup library (as of Feb 2021), which creates the skincare_data.csv file.
+**webscrape.py** scrapes the Skincarisma website for ingredients lists, reviews, and other data about skincare products using the Beautiful Soup library (as of Feb 2021), which creates the skincare_data.csv file.

-create_small_data.py can be used to create smaller files by randomly selecting products from skincare_data.csv, which can be used for testing.
-This was used to create small_skincare.csv and medium_skincare.csv.
+**create_small_data.py** can be used to create smaller files by randomly selecting products from skincare_data.csv, which can be used for testing.
+This was used to create **small_skincare.csv** and **medium_skincare.csv**.

-skincare_id.csv attaches a product ID number to each product in skincare_data.csv.
+**skincare_id.csv** attaches a product ID number to each product in **skincare_data.csv**.

+## Analysis

+**ingredients_and_reviews.py** impletements and executes functions that analyzes skincare data to answer the question of whether products with certain ingredients more likely to be well-reviewed by users.

+**similar_ing_and_ratings.py** analyzes skincare data to answer the question of how accurately are we able to predict popularity/likeability of a product based on its traits.

+**traits_and_popularity.py** analyzes skincare data to answer the question of whether if products with similar ingredients have similar ratings.

+**test.py** tests the functions in the previous three files.